Loyola University Chicago

 - Function as the highest level of authority during an emergency.

-- Notify the Emergency Resource Team (Tab 2) and activate Emergency Operations Center.
+- Notify the Emergency Response Team (Tab 2) and activate Emergency Operations Center.

 - Control the emergency operation.